Re1ease/esx_menu_default/README.md

+# Information
-# Only the file 'app.css' has been modified.
+Only the file 'app.css' has been modified.
 You can either replace that file by itself, or replace the resource as a whole.

 # Install
 1. Create a backup of your current esx_menu_default resource.